buildmotion/custom-angular-modules/README.md

 ```

 ### SimpleLoggerModule
-We are not ready to add the ` @NgModule ` to the project.
+We are now ready to add the ` @NgModule ` to the project.
 We can use the CLI to do this.
 Use the following command to add an Angular module to the project.

 ```javascript
 ng generate module simpleLogger